 The best audio recorders aren't just useful for podcasters and radio producers.
 They're an essential piece of equipment in filmmaking too, enabling you to capture high-quality audio recordings of dialogue, sound effects, ambient sounds, and more.
 This can later be synced with your visuals using video editing software, such as Final Cut Pro X, Adobe Premiere Pro, or DaVinci Resolve.

 Audio recorders come in a variety of sizes, styles, and price points, from handheld devices to larger units that can be mounted on a boom pole or tripod.
 Some have built-in microphones, while others can be used with external mics for greater flexibility and control.

-Getting it right first time, then, couldn't be more vital.
-To help you out, we've brought together the best digital recorders in the article below.
-These are all respected, industry-standard models that are small, portable and fit a range of budgets.
+To help you find the right device for your film-making needs, we've brought together the best digital recorders in the article below.
+These are all respected, industry-standard models that are small, portable, and fit a range of budgets.

 Best audio recorders for filmmaking